jaylee21/jaylee23.github.io/_posts/2021-12-23-text-class.markdown

 ## Summary

-In this project, our group **aimed to develop a classification model** that correctly classfies each posting in the video gaming category in Craiglist into a corresponding brand to enhance user experience and the company's key business performance.
+In this class project, our group **aimed to develop a classification model** that correctly classfies each posting in the video gaming category in Craiglist into a corresponding brand to enhance user experience and the company's key business performance.

 * **Tools / Libraries used:** Python (beautiful soup, pandas, nltk, sklearn, keras, etc.)